 The Broadlands Riding for the Disabled Group provides therapeutic facilities for disabled and disadvantaged children and adults in Hampshire.
-We urgently need funds to replace the original asbestos roof and improve the facilities so that we can continue and expand for more people and their carers.
-These include those with Downs Syndrome, Cerebral Palsy, Spina Bifida and Autism.
-We also want to assist accident victims and sufferers of Post Traumatic Stress Disorder.
+We have now completed the first phase, replacing the asbestos roof and building a room for parents and carers to watch the riding and that also acts as an office for the staff.
+Our next phase is to assist accident victims and sufferers of Post Traumatic Stress Disorder in a new therapy area.

 The first challenge is to replace a deteriorating asbestos roof on the riding school, but this is not just about repairing old outdated facilities.
 We have a far greater vision.
 It's all about redeveloping and enhancing essential facilities and services within the Broadlands' complex, acquiring and training more ponies and volunteers to enable us to offer help to an increasing number of disadvantaged people in the future.